200WordRPG/200wordrpg.github.io/downloads.md

 </table>

 ## Print Collections
 Beautifully laid out by <a href="http://thomas-novosel.com/">Thomas Novosel</a>, each  300+ page softcover copy costs $11 (not including shipping). $11 is basically the bare-minimum printing cost with Thomas making about $2 profit on each one sold (which is WAY less than he deserves).
 A lot of hard work went into making these slick and affordable.
+Check out the [2017 PDF](https://200wordrpg.github.io/assets/2017_AllEntries.pdf) to get an idea of how the books will look.
 We hope you enjoy them!

 <table>
 <tr>